CA Sandeep Kanoi

 - Statutory Provident Fund (SPF): This Fund is mainly meant for Government/University/Educational Institutes (affiliated to university) employees.

 - Public Provident Fund (PPF): This is a scheme under Public Provident Fund Act 1968.
 In this scheme even self-employed persons can make a contribution.
-The minimum contribution is Rs.500 per annum and the maximum contribution is Rs.70,000 per annum.
+The minimum contribution is Rs.500 per annum and the maximum contribution is Rs.
+100,000 per annum.
 The contribution made along with interest earned is repayable after 15 years, unless extended.
 All about PPF and Income tax benefit

 Tax treatment of Provident Fund can be discussed under two scenarios: